Wallet Types: Mobile vs Hardware

 For the highest possible security, Tangem Hardware Wallet is recommended.

-Can You Switch from Mobile to Hardware?
+Can you switch from Mobile to Hardware?

+Yes.
 You can start with a Mobile Wallet and later upgrade to a Hardware Wallet within the Tangem app.
 This allows you to begin with convenience and move to higher security when needed.

 Which Wallet Should You Choose?